gohugoio/hugo/docs/content/extras/dynamiccontent.md

 With the command line flag `--cacheDir` you can specify any folder on your system as a caching directory.

-If you don't like caching at all you can fully disable to read from the cache with the command line flag `--ignoreCache`.
-But hugo will always write, on each build of the site, to the cache folder (silent backup).
+If you don't like caching at all, you can fully disable to read from the cache with the command line flag `--ignoreCache`.
+However Hugo will always write, on each build of the site, to the cache folder (silent backup).

 ### Authentication when using REST URLs

-At the moment you can only use those authentication methods which can be put into an URL.
-OAuth or other stuff is not implemented.
+Currently you can only use those authentication methods that can be put into an URL.
+[OAuth](http://en.wikipedia.org/wiki/OAuth) or other authentication methods are not implemented.

 ### Loading local files